leon13/Belter/README.md

 - SASS installed through Ruby.

 ## License
-The Stalactite Framework is obviously not for everyone, but the license is the MIT standard as follows...
+The Belter Framework is obviously not for everyone, but the license is the MIT standard as follows...

     Copyright (c) 2013 Harry Harrison